Working as a Security Guard

 Other Security Job Assignments

-On weekends from 11:00 p.m. to 7:00 a.m. for two weeks, I was assigned to guard the Ritter Estate in a northwest suburban area of Toledo.
+On weekends from 11:00 p.m. to 7:00 a.m. for two weeks, I was assigned to guard a big estate in a northwest suburban area of Toledo.
 Once an hour I had to walk the periphery of the estate and then call in an hourly status report by radio.
 When not patrolling on foot, I sat and kept warm in my car.

 For one month, I did security guard work full-time until I started an ESL daytime job in Toledo.
 Then I only worked weekends and on some weekday evenings until the end of November of 1979.